adferrand/dnsrobocert/docs/developer_guide.rst

     | It allows in particular to have a separated set of dependencies for the project that will not interfere with
       the OS Python packages installed globally.

-4. Setup the virtual environment for DNSroboCert using Poetry:
+4. Setup the virtual environment for DNSroboCert using UV:

 .. code-block:: console

     cd dnsrobocert
-    poetry env use python3
+    uv sync

 5. Activate the virtual environment: